jcalfee/eosjs-webgen/README.md

 # EOS Wallet Key Generator

 # Usage

 * Download `eosjs-keygen.html` from [releases](https://github.com/jcalfee/eosjs-keygen/releases)
 * Perform desired level of security
-  * Verify the code and build/relase hash
+  * Verify the code and build/release hash
   * Use from cold storage

 # Cold Storage

+Here is one version of Cold Storage which I think is relatively simple given the tools available.

 * Get a USB with a read-only switch
 * Install a bootable OS like Ubuntu onto the USB
 * Remove the hard-drive (any storage device) and wireless card from an old laptop or desktop
 * Put the USB in read-only mode and boot
-* Connect to the Internet if desired to load any software or tools needed
+* Connect to the Internet if desired, load any software or tools needed
-* Unplug the Internet (ethernet cable) and work with your sofware and private keys
+* Unplug the Internet (ethernet cable) and work with your software and private keys
-* Use a second writable USB and optinally a printer for a backup
+* Use a second writable USB for a backup
 * Power off

 Never re-connect the Internet after working with private keys.
-Power off the computer when done.

 # Todo